-The County Board, the County Department Director, County Department managers and supervisors, and employees are all responsible for the fiscal_internal_accounting and administrative_fiscal_internal_control_processes within and surrounding the County Department.
+The County Board, the County Department Director, County Department managers and supervisors, and employees are all responsible for the fiscal\internal accounting and administrative\fiscal\internal control processes within and surrounding the County Department.

 The County Department shall identify those persons authorized to sign or approve specific documents for another person.
-The County Department Director shall approve of such listings that shall contain the name(s) and of those persons delegated Seignature authority.
+The County Department Director shall approve of such listings that shall contain the name(s) and of those persons delegated signature authority.